annisanazi/dataanalytic/README.md

 Another feature is the presence of DRLS (Dynamic Role Level Security) to limit the use of the dashboard according to the user.

-The data sources used are data from Power Automate, Excel, SQL Database, and Hex Hive Hadoop shared folders.
+The data sources used are data from shared folders Power Automate, Excel, SQL Database, and Hex Hive Hadoop.

 This is the preview of high level summary - Operasi Pasar Minyak Goreng
 ![ACF Report](https://github.com/annisanazi/dataanalytic/blob/main/1.png)